At Rambus, we create cutting-edge semiconductor and IP products, spanning memory and interfaces to security, smart sensors and lighting.

-Featuring a state-machine architecture with dedicated secure memories, the RT-121 hardware Root of Trust provides a variety of cryptographic accelerators including AES, SHA-2 and ECC, and region-specific SM2-, SM3, and SM4 accelerators.
-Ideal for power and space-sensitive applications and uses such as secure services and key management for the Chinese market, the RT-121 Root of Trust offers the best balance of size and performance available on the market.
+Featuring a firmware-controlled architecture with dedicated secure memories, the RT-121 hardware Root of Trust provides a variety of cryptographic accelerators including AES, SHA-2, RSA and ECC, and region-specific SM2-, SM3, and SM4 accelerators.
+Ideal for power and space-sensitive applications like Chinese IoT clients, edge nodes and sensors.
+The RT-121 Root of Trust offers the best balance of size and performance available on the market.

 The RT-121 offers a series of key security use cases ‘out of the box’, including: